 The advent of 5G technology signifies the start of an even more globally connected society, a completely digital society.
 This technology, expected to be implemented in 2020, will change the way we interact with each other and objects, allowing us to be permanently connected, both to other people, and to everyday objects like the refrigerator or car.The Internet of things boom is imminent, and depends directly on the evolution of communications networks and the arrival of 5G technologies.

-Alicia Ruppel: Sociologist and Graphic Designer, she is part of the Teldat’s Corporate Marketing Department.
+Alicia Ruppel: Alicia Ruppel, graduated in Sociology and Graphic Design, is a Marketing Manager working within the Teldat's Corporate Marketing Department.

 Traditional PLC-based smart metering solutions require the installation of PLC data concentrators in remote and unattended second tier substations.
 PLC Data concentrators handle communications with the different smart meters installed at consumer premises, consolidate the metering data and send it to the AMI management systems. (more…)